 She was laughing!

 I grinned goofily at the delightful sound.
-She tried to stop herself by stifling the sound with her hand but it wouldn’t be stopped.
+She tried to stifle it with her hand, but it wouldn’t be stopped.
 I wished she would allow herself to laugh out loud.
 Why didn’t she?

 Her voice was husky and low.
-I could listen to her laugh, giggle and talk all day long.
-Never would I tire of her presence.
+I could listen to her laugh, giggle, and talk all day long.
+Never would I tire of her presence in my life.

-Soon the corner of my lips drooped and concern furrowed my young face way before its time.
-She had stopped smiling and now stared at me fearfully.
+Soon the corners of my lips drooped, and concern furrowed my young face well before adulthood.
+Colette had stopped smiling and now stared at me fearfully.
 Her hands gripped one another tightly.

 “I’m sorry,” she whispered, her voice quavering with terror, real terror.
 “I didn’t mean to laugh at you.
 I’m sorry.
 Please don’t be mad.”

-“It’s ok that you were laughing,” I reassured her quickly.
+“It’s ok that you were laughing,” I reassured quickly.
 “I’m not mad.”

 “No one ever asked me if I was French,” she went on, her voice going high with anxiety.
 “I’m not French.
 I’m – I’m – a …”

 “What?”
-I prompted innocently taking a step closer to her, trying to be supportive.
+I prompted with tremendous interest, taking a step closer to her, trying to be supportive.

-“Please don’t,” she rasped holding her hands out to me.
-That was when the tears began to fall and I felt helpless in my youth, not able to figure out what I had done to make her cry.
+“Please don’t,” she rasped, holding her hands out to me.
+That was when the tears began to fall, and I felt helpless, not able to figure out what I had done to make her cry.

-It was Mrs. Sullivan.
-She had come to check up on our moving Charlie’s stuff into his new room.
+“Colette?”
+It was Grace Sullivan, the matriarch of the clan.
+She had come to check on us moving Charlie’s stuff into his new room and heard her recently adopted daughter crying.
 Before I knew what was happening, she had Colette in her arms as she sat down on the bed.
 She rocked the little girl as she murmured soothing words to her.

-“You’re ok Colette,” she said tenderly.
+“You’re ok, Colette,” she fussed tenderly.
 “You’re safe here.
 William is a good boy.
-He would never hurt you baby.
-Isn’t that right William?”
+He would never hurt you, baby.
+Isn’t that right, William?”

 “See Colette,” Mrs. Sullivan began again.
 “We would never risk your safety by letting someone who could hurt you into this house.
 You’re safe here.
 I promise.”